-In such chaotic and vexing times, emotional security and even when alone not feeling it seems a core value or, at least, aspiration.
+In such chaotic and vexing times, emotional security, and even when alone not feeling lonely, seems a core value or, at least, aspiration.

-It turned out to be something else, what now escapes me, but it was that loneliness, which got me to thinking.
+It turned out to be something else, what now escapes me, but it was that loneliness, which got me thinking.
 Why wasn't I lonely anymore?
-The dark years during that time made me go deeper emotionally, have countless spiritual breakthroughs and "God Help Me" moments, The EBT are intimacy tools, connecting to the deepest part of me, the last room in the house of this one and lonely.
+The dark years during that time made me go deeper emotionally and have countless spiritual breakthroughs and "God Help Me" moments.
+The EBT tools are intimacy tools, connecting me to the deepest part of myself, the last room in the house of this one and only.

 These connection buddies share my values - the seven rewards and the tools, and keep the connection process safe, playing by the rules of connecting messages.
 Most of all, they know I am committed to them, and that there are no questions asked.
-If we need to do a Cycle, they are there for us.
+If we need to do a Cycle, we are there for each other.

 It's a great way to live.